-So, I won’t bore you with the details on my conclusions, because to be honest, I think I’m still figuring a lot of it out.
+So, I won’t bore you with the details of my conclusions, because to be honest, I think I’m still figuring a lot of it out.
 But one thing that was clear on my trip is that I have a passion for capturing moments and sharing them with others.
-That’s why I decided to create an online avenue where I can post stories, tips and photos from my adventures.
+That’s why I decided to create an online avenue where I can post stories, tips, and photos from my adventures.

-Since my Europe trip is what inspired me, I decided that my first post should about how I planned for this trip (which was wonderful, by the way).
+Since my Europe trip is what inspired me, I decided that my first post should be about how I planned for this trip (which was wonderful, by the way).
 Then, subsequent posts will be about each destination, with more details and photos to share.

 Sound good?
 Great!
 Let’s get started.

 There are a lot of upfront questions going into planning a trip.
 You need to think about the timeframe, location(s), funding, what to pack, and more.
 And if you’re traveling with others (solo trips are a thing and I’d love to go on one!), this adds extra synchronization into the mix.